rcghpge/pymo/README.md

 ### Getting Started
 Check out `examples/` folder for sample scripts demonstrating how to use PyMo with various AI/ML/DL tasks.

+**MAX**
+- check out [MAX](https://www.modular.com/max) an AI inference platform built by Modular
+- PyMo can be leveraged in this framework.

 ## Contributing
 Contributions are welcome!
 Here's how you can contribute: